rudwo8134/Ontarioroomproject/README.md

   2. add the google geometry to get lat lng
   3. add the autocomplete api to get specific address
   4. add the react-async-script-loader to hide the API key

+#### Day3 (9.27, 2021)
+  1. add the option for post. change the option need to add the image upload function.